The Landlady (novella): Plot

 After the reclusive and bookish scholar Vasily Ordynov is compelled to leave his apartment he wanders aimlessly through Saint Petersburg, contemplating his despair over a loveless life, his childhood and his future.
 Through this distraction he finds himself within a church, where he notices an old man, Ilia Murin, with his young wife, Katerina.
 His fascination for the couple, particularly Katerina, causes him to contrive further encounters, with the intention of securing a lodging at their home.
 He becomes their house guest.
 The gloomy Murin is a perceived Old Believer, with powers of clairvoyance that have perturbed his neighbours and the local police, and which appear to control his wife.
 Katerina implies that Murin was her mother's lover, that she might be Murin's biological daughter, and that the pair ran-off together after he killed her father.
 There is an unresolved suggestion that Murin caused the death of Katerina's fiancé during their escape.

 Ordynov develops a passion for Katerina, which she reciprocates after nursing him through delirium.
 While in delirium Ordynov, in dream or reality, spies on Murin who has taken to his bed through illness and is recounting tales to Katerina – he rushes into Murin's room; Murin's attempt to shoot Ordynov with a gun, misses.
 Ordynov tries to convince Katerina of her need to detach herself from Murin physically and psychologically, and believes he has overcome her reluctance to do so when he hears her sing a song of love and freedom.
 Katerina offers wine to Ordynov and Murin as she considers her choice.
 Murin uses the language of prediction and psychology to show any choice as futile, as Katerina is predestined by her sex to be a captive of a master and her own grief.
 Ordynov now fully believes that Murin is a sorcerer and that Katerina is his slave, as she herself believes.
 Using Murin's argument, he offers to buy Katerina, to effect her liberation.
 Murin indicates a veiled threat that the price would be bloodshed for both buyer and goods.
 Fearing a lost cause, Ordynov intends to kill Murin, but fails as a knife falls from his hand and as Katerina falls at her husband's feet.

 Murin afterwards explains to the police that both Katerina and Ordynov are weak and would hand back freedom if it were given; that she needs the control of a master, and he couldn't kill a stronger man even with the means to do so.

+Orynov, overwhelmed, leaves his lodging with Murin.
+He resumes his reclusive life, but not his studies, his passion for learning having been lost.
+He lives then on as a lonely and bitter man, without his old passions to drive him, often struck with thoughts of Katerina.

+When one day he meets an old friend in the street, he is informed that Murin and Katerina have left St. Petersburg.